jakobringler/blog/content/notes/Houdini And Nuke To TouchDesigner.md

 ## Interface

 - `P` toggles the parameter window on top of the Network Graph
+- `C` toggles color options for nodes
+- `O` toggles a small map of all the nodes
 - `D` toggles displays the currently selected node in the background
 - `MiddleMouse Click` on a node output lets you connect it to a new node directly similar to clicking the output of a Houdini node before searching and adding something